KarlCF/aws-developer-associate-notes/Readme.md

     * Resizing a volume down
     * Changing the volume type
     * Encrypt a volume

+### EFS - Elastic File System

+* Managed NFS (Network File System) that can be mounted on multiple EC2.
+* EFS is multi-AZ
+* Highly available and scalable.
+The usage cost is: 3 x (gp2's cost).
+* Only pay for the use, not the available storage.
+* Uses SG to control access to EFS
+* Use cases:
+  * Content management
+  * Web Serving
+  * Data Sharing
+  * Wordpress
+* Uses NFSv4.1 protocol
+* **Compatible only with Linux based AMI**
+* Encryption at rest using KMS
+* POSIX file system (Linux) that has a standard file API
+* File system scales automatically, pay-per-use, no capacity planning required
+* **EFS Scale**
+  * Thousands of concurrent NFS clients, 10GB/s + throughput
+  * Grow to Petabyte-scale NFS, automatically
+* **Performance mode (nset at a EFS creation time)**
+  * General purpose (default): latency-sensitive use cases (web server, CMS, etc...)
+  * Max I/O - higher latency, throughput, highly parallel (big data, media processing)
+* **Storage Tiers (lifecycle management feature)**
+  * Standard: for frequently accessed files
+  * Infrequent access (EFS-IA): cost to retrieve files, lower price to store

 ## **AWS Fundamentals Part 3: Route 53 + ElastiCache + VPC**